- T. Rex (President)1990 - PRESENTCodosaurus, LLC

 - Ran all aspects of the company, doing the client work, marketing, bookkeeping, IT support—everything!
 This was full time from 1990 to 1992, part time (evenings, weekends, and between "permanent" positions) until 2011, and full time again since then.

-- Implemented features, mentored a junior developer, improved code quality, and advised on tools and processes, for a High-Assurance Guard (see https://en.wikipedia.org/wiki/High_Assurance_Guard) for the US Federal Government (via a prime contractor), in Ruby and C. This was not using Rails, but some parts were in Sinatra.
-Also helped "roadmap" this and other projects, and brought up (and sometimes got to implement) ideas to save time and labor, such as automating translation of CORBA IDL into YAML.
+- Implemented features, mentored a junior developer, improved code quality, and advised on tools and processes, for a High-Assurance Guard (see https://en.wikipedia.org/wiki/High_Assurance_Guard) for the US Federal Government (via a prime contractor), in Ruby (with Sinatra) and C. Also helped "roadmap" parts of this and other projects, and brought up (and sometimes got to implement) ideas to save time and labor, such as automating translation of CORBA IDL into YAML.

 - Added features and fixed bugs in a Ruby on Rails retail sales floor planning system, plus a Ruby on Rails API-based query-answerer, for RBM Technologies (via Toptal).
 Helped define a new version of a custom query language, added new types of queries, added ability to download results in CSV format, removed redundant data-copying, removed redundant request types, converted a query answerer from a microservice to an engine, and packaged it as a gem.
 This resulted in bringing query time down from half an hour to, on average, just over half a second; worst case on known common queries was about two seconds.